ginopalazzo/ginopalazzo.github.io/_posts/2017-12-01-django-scrapy.markdown

     name = 'scrapy-project'
 {% endhighlight %}

-`django-project/scrapy-project/items.py` we create the scrapy items wich inheritate from DjangoItem and we asign them to the django model in the `django_model` variable:
+`django-project/scrapy-project/items.py` we create the scrapy items which inherit from DjangoItem and we assign them to the django model in the `django_model` variable:

 {% highlight python %}
 import scrapy